 Not much about pregnancy is easy, but at least one thing can be.
 Prenatal vitamins are an easy way to supplement your body’s need for important nutrients during pregnancy, and they can offer many great benefits.
 Finding a good prenatal vitamin is a very helpful first step — even if you follow a balanced and healthy diet, the extra support can be beneficial.

 Although they are helpful to take at any point, timing can make a big difference in amplifying the impact they can have.
-Here at iwi, we want to help you understand the best ways to care for yourself and your baby, so we are happy to provide some tips to guide your decision on when you should start taking prenatal vitamins.
+Here at iwi life, we want to help you understand the best ways to care for yourself and your baby, so we are happy to provide some tips to guide your decision on when you should start taking prenatal vitamins.

 Why Should Pregnant Women Take Prenatal Vitamins?